LTepliakov/CurrencyRatingsHistory/README.md

  ## Grafana on cloud
  Periodically refreshes data on the dashboard panels by running SQL queries to extract specific currency exchange/conversion ratings.

+## Q&A
+Q: Why GitHub action?
+A: I could not find another free cloud resource to run this process.

  ## Todo:
 Provide more details about database design and source code components.